Sweetgrass, the Workaholic Dachshund, is a grassroots kind of female.

 Yet, I wonder if I had not deprived her that cold morning, of following her nose leading her heart to the limit, what she would have discovered.
 An insight, a carcass, an ancestral tailbone fossil, ancient stardust, a way to know herself more deeply?

-A way for us to understand more the power beneath the root of our obsessions, deep below our primal fears?
-The power of following our passions to the extreme truth of who we are?
-Of where we begin and where we end, if at all?
+A way for us to understand more the power beneath the roots of our obsessions, deep below our primal fears?
+The power of burrowing into the extreme truth of who we are, of where we begin and where we end…if at all?
+The power of actually experiencing that we are all connected beyond the illusory separation of species?